Quick One Pan Coq Au Vin Blanc

 Ingredients

-• 4 shallots peeled and quartered or one large onion
+- 4 small shallots peeled and chopped or one large onion

 Directions

-1. Season chicken with salt and pepper and sprinkle with flour both sides
+- Season chicken with salt and pepper and sprinkle with flour both sides and set aside

-2. Heat a large frying pan with the olive oil over medium-high heat.
+- Heat a large skillet or large dutch oven with the olive oil over medium-high heat.
 Add the bacon and cook until almost crisp, 2 to 3 min.
-(Feel free to drain off some of the fat but ensure there are approx 2tbsp left in the pan to sauté the veggies with and brown the chicken)
+(Feel free to drain off some of rendered bacon fat BUT ensure there are approx 2 tbsps left in the pan to sauté the veggies with and brown the chicken)

-3. Add mushrooms, celery, carrots, garlic and onion/shallots and continue cooking, stirring often, until bacon is crisp and mushrooms are browned, 7 to 8 min.
+- Add mushrooms, celery, carrots, garlic and onion/shallots and continue cooking, stirring often, until bacon is crisp and mushrooms are browned, 6-8 min.

-4. Slide the vegetables and bacon to the side of pan, then add chicken, skin-side down, to other side of pan and cook until dark golden, about 4 min per side.
-May have to do this in batches if they all don’t fit in your pan.
+- Slide the vegetables and bacon to the side of pan, then add chicken, skin side down, to other side of pan and cook until deeply golden, about 4 min per side.
+You will likely have to do this in batches if they all don’t fit in your pan.

-10. Boil until mixture is slightly thickened, about 5 min.
+- Simmer until mixture is slightly thickened, about 3-5 min.

-11. Pour sauce over chicken when serving and sprinkle with parsley and serve over buttery egg noodles or mashed potatoes.
+- Pour sauce over chicken when serving and sprinkle with parsley and serve over buttery egg noodles, mashed potatoes or rice.

 Recipe Notes